sarettamcqueen/what-the-shell/README.md

 # what-the-shell — Custom Filesystem with VFS Layer and memory mapping

-A from-scratch implementation in C of a Unix-like filesystem with inode-based storage, persistent disk images, multi-mount support via a Virtual File System (VFS) layer, and an interactive shell for manual exploration.
+A from-scratch implementation in C of a Unix-like filesystem built on top of memory-mapped disk images.
+The on-disk format is inspired by ext2.
+A Virtual File System (VFS) layer sits above the filesystem to provide transparent multi-mount support, unified path resolution, and cross-disk operations, all accessible through an interactive shell.

-Built as a university thesis project to demonstrate how operating systems implement the VFS abstraction that allows multiple heterogeneous filesystems to coexist under a single, unified namespace.
+Built as a university thesis project to explore how operating systems implement block-level storage, memory-mapped I/O, and the VFS abstraction from the ground up.

 ---